mojaloop/mojaloop/contribute/Documentation-and-Template-Standards.md

 ### Retrievability

 * For sections that contain many subsections of endpoints or methods, provide a table of contents at the beginning of the section
-* Don’t say the word project; use component, microservice, interfaces, etc
+* Don't say the word project; use component, microservice, interfaces, etc

 ### Language